50 STEM Activities for Kids of All Ages and Interests

 Buy it: STEM Bins® at hand2mind

-2. Egg Drop Challenge
+2. Try the Egg Drop Challenge

-Test various types of materials to keep an egg safe when being dropped from a tall height.
+Test various types of materials to keep an egg safe when dropped from a tall height.
 Compare and contrast the differences in designs and materials used to prevent the egg from cracking.

 Check out these different ways you can try the Egg Drop Challenge.